dbojan/csvEdit_Esmeralda/README.md

 Automatic detection of tags in m3u should work :)

-Creating of (m3u) filelist by drag and drop multiple files drag and drop multiple (multimedia) files on the program, new m3u filelist will be created if you hold control, program will ask you for group title.
+Creating of (m3u) filelist by drag and drop multiple files: drag and drop multiple (multimedia) files on the program, new m3u filelist will be created if you hold control, program will ask you for group title.
 By default this is VOD-LOCAL if you hold shift, regular file list will be created